“But it is not this way among you, but whoever wishes to become great among you shall be your servant.”

 There are 7,000,000,000+ people now alive on this planet.

 Sometimes I wonder if many of my issues come from not seeing this.
-It seems that there is an intoxication of success where we become increasingly confused and self-deluded over ‘who’ we are.
+It seems that there’s an intoxication of success when we become increasingly confused over ‘who’ we are.
 We think it’s about our efforts, our giftedness.
-We are specialists in attaining and ascending.
-Pride often drives us, even among mature Christian believers.
+Pride drives us, even among mature Christian believers.

 3 “Don’t be selfish; don’t try to impress others.
 Be humble, thinking of others as better than yourselves.
 4 Don’t look out only for your own interests, but take an interest in others, too.
 5 You must have the same attitude that Christ Jesus had.”